aijianiula0601/stanford_alpaca/stages_chat/prompts/states/stage2_know_each_other.md

 - user_intention:

-  Based on the chat history, analyze the user's intention for the user's current response, less than 10 words.
+  Based on the chat history, analyze the user's inner intention of user's current response, less than 10 words.

 - user_state: